Best Medical Alert Watches of 2026, Tested and Reviewed

 Samsung Galaxy Watch7View on Amazon Links To AmazonOverview:Samsung Galaxy Watch 7.
 Source: Samsung

-An estimated 1 million Americans are registered as blind, a figure set to double by 2050.3 So, when using a medical alert watch, poor eyesight could potentially exclude many older adults.
-That is where the Samsung Galaxy Watch7’s 44-millimeter screen really shines; it’s incredibly bright, so it’s perfect for those with vision loss.
-I could also easily access accessibility features for vision, hearing, and text-to-speech functionality.
+An estimated 6 million Americans have vision loss.3 So, when using a medical alert watch, poor eyesight could potentially exclude many older adults.
+That is where the Samsung Galaxy Watch7's updated Super AMOLED screen really shines; it's incredibly bright, so it's perfect for those with vision loss, or low night vision.
+In testing, I found that I could also easily access accessibility features for vision, hearing, and text-to-speech functionality.

 » You Might Like: Best Samsung phones for seniors